getpelican/pelican-plugins/pelicanext/optimize_images/Readme.md

 Usage
 -----
-The plugin will activate and optimize images upon `finalizes` signal of pelican.
+The plugin will activate and optimize images upon `finalized` signal of pelican.